vert-x3/vertx-jca/README.md

 </pre>

-Now, you can send a message in your Vert.x runtime to address: <b>inbound-address</b>, and the MDB will get notified.
+Note, the Java annotations used.
+Similarly, an EJB and JEE application server dsscriptor could also be used, exclusively, or in conjunction with annotations.
+Please see the EJB 3.0 specification for further details.

 Configuration
 -------

-The configuration of outbound and inbound are almost the same, they are:
+The configuration for outbound and inbound connectivity are almost the same:

    * <b>clusterHost</b>
      * Type: java.lang.String